aiblaauw/A2_AiDM/README.md

 Edit variables;
 - Number of elements
-- Number of bits (used to determine number of buckets and memory)
+- Number of bits (used to determine number of buckets and memory usage)

-RAE given as output
+RAE given as output for FM algorithm and DF algorithm for 10 runs,\
+using mean and median as values to report.